 Whenever a new and exciting technology becomes well-known, many businesses pay attention.
 Some like to quickly shift gears and think of how to use the tech to better their business, while others prefer a more cautious approach – waiting to see whether any of their competitors have luck using the technology.
-Nowadays, many of these discussions are about augmented reality development, and whether there is a place for augmented reality in business.
+Nowadays, many of these discussions are about augmented reality app development services, and whether there is a place for augmented reality in business.

 Why is AR Being Used by Businesses?

 The main selling point of AR is not cool visuals or comedic value, but rather the endless interactive options that can be added to these reality-warping apps.
 In games, these options usually include finding virtual objects and characters in a user’s neighborhood and interacting with them, but enterprises have found more practical uses and benefits (more on that later).

 In 2020, use of AR technology brought businesses over $5 billion in projected revenues.

 Another major selling point is that the technology is widely accessible.
 Nearly everyone owns a smartphone nowadays and can enjoy the full benefits of AR.
 Unlike other forms of innovative tech, fancy hardware, doodads, and accessories are not needed.
 One form of AR (WebAR) doesn’t even require downloading an app, and can be accessed in a web browser.